 The difference between a climate migrant and a climate refugee

 The term ‘climate migrant’ is more often used than ‘climate refugee’ when referring to people who are displaced due to slow-onset or sudden-onset climate destruction.
-Climate migrants are not refugees (more on this below), and they are not offered the protections accorded to the latter.
+Environmental migrants are not refugees (more on this below), and they are not offered the protections accorded to the latter.

 This has led many people to discuss the importance of creating a ‘climate refugees’ category as no legal status of this kind exists.